AlessandroRossi87/QuizMeUp/README.md

-# Quiz me up... buttercup!
+# Quiz me up... buttercup

 I decided to build a humoristic quiz about my favorite flowers: roses.
 Roses are one of the most recognizable flowers in the world.
 I decided to build it in a cheeky way, by adding some absurd questions so that the user can have a laugh about it but also get a hint about which answers are definitely not correct.